facebook/docusaurus/CONTRIBUTING.md

 ### Sending a pull request

 Small pull requests are much easier to review and more likely to get merged.
 Make sure the PR does only one thing, otherwise please split it.
-It is recommended to follow this [commit messages style](#semantic-commit-messages).
+It is recommended to follow this [commit message style](#semantic-commit-messages).

 Please make sure the following is done when submitting a pull request: